camegone/VRC_LongShot/README.md

   ### target
    the name of window to take a photo. default is `VRChat`.
   ### fps
-   frequancy of capture the screen. default is `10`. *recommends to set below 20*
+   frequancy of capture the screen. default is `10`. *recommends to set below than 20*
   ### seconds
    a time to end recording automatically. default is `10`.
   ### resize